Temitope746/cse21-hands-on-with-summit/challenges/OpenMP_Basics/README.md

     }
 ```

 The `#pragma omp for` instructs the compiler to distribute the loop iterations (of the loop following the `#pragma`) among the spawned OpenMP threads (i.e., the threads spawned within the `omp parallel` region surrounding the `omp for`).
-These two separate directives can actaully be written as a single compound directive as follows:
+These two separate directives can actually be written as a single compound directive as follows:

 ```c
 #pragma omp parallel for default(none) shared(A, B, C)